Osiris-Team/jSQL-Gen/README.md

 - Autosuggestions for field definitions.
 - Name your tables/columns however you like since internally names are encapsulated in backticks.
 - Easily use multiple databases in a single project.
-- The generated code does not require any third party libraries and should work with Java 8 or higher.
+- The generated Java code does not require any third party libraries and should work with Java 8 or higher.
 It uses the built in JDBC API for SQL queries.
+- The generated SQL code should be compatible with all types of SQL databases.

 #### Cons
 - Updating existing tables is a bit rough (removed fields/columns must be also removed manually from the database, especially "not null fields").